-Before any rooms may be used for anything but classroom routine, permission must be obtained from the office of Secretary J. A. Hannah.
+Before any rooms may be used for meetings. etc. after 5:00 p. m. on week-days and 12:00 noon on Saturdays, permission must be obtained from the office of Secretary J. A. Hannah.
+College buildings are not opened on Sundays for meetings.